Compliance & Policy

 Indiana: Indiana has no rules with regard to voting leave for employees.
 Early voting in Indiana begins 28 days before the election.

 Kentucky: Employers in Kentucky must give employees up to 4 hours of leave that can be used either to cast a ballot on Election Day or to apply for an absentee ballot.
-To qualify, however, employees must request voting leave at least one day before they intend to utilize it, but employers can set the hours during which that voting leave is available on a given day and can penalize in certain cases employees who utilize voting leave but fail to actually vote.
+To qualify, however, employees must request voting leave at least one day before they intend to utilize it, but employers can set the hours during which that voting leave is available on a given day and can penalize employees who utilize voting leave but fail to actually vote in certain cases.
 Early voting in Kentucky starts 5 days before the election.

 Louisiana: There are no laws in Louisiana that require employers to provide voting leave to employees.
 Early voting in Louisiana starts 18 days before Election Day this cycle.